Best TV deals in Australia: crazy discounts on Samsung, LG, TCL and more

 LG TV deals

-LG's QNED range uses Mini LED technology, and in 2025, it bestowed its brightness-boosting 'evo' technology on a couple of model ranges, including this QNED93.
-We've not reviewed it just yet, but I have seen it in person and found it to be exceptionally bright and capable of delivering vibrant, punchy colours – a big improvement over QNED screens of old!
+A couple of models in LG's 2025 QNED range now use its brightness-boosting 'evo' technology, including this QNED86.
+We would've loved to have brought you a deal on the higher-spec QNED93, but it appears all stock has gone for the time being.
+We've not reviewed the QNED86 just yet, but I have seen it in person and found it to be exceptionally bright and capable of delivering vibrant, punchy colours – a big improvement over QNED screens of old!

 This QNED TV doesn't get the 'evo' tech, but it does get a new processor to help it maintain greater control over colour reproduction.
 It's a cost-effective route into the world of LG, that's for sure.

-This has gone much lower in price in recent months, but if you missed out then, this is still a good price for what is one of the finest screens to be released in 2025.
+This has gone much lower in price in recent months, and I would expect it'll come back down over Black Friday proper, but if you're desperate to upgrade your TV today, this is still a good price for what is one of the finest screens to be released in 2025.
 The C5 continues where the company's excellent C4 left off, serving up superb colours, brightness and contrast, resulting in a TV that's perfect for most homes.
 It's a good-looking TV and it has a wealth of gaming features.

 The CineBeam Q is a stunning portable projector, both to look at and in use.
 It supports 4K and HDR picture formats (something that can't be said of many other portable projectors) and uses LG's excellent webOS platform for easy access to all your favourite apps.
 Sound quality isn't amazing, but you're able to Bluetooth to up to two devices to improve it.